milomedia/tilix/_drafts/champion-energy-mobilises.md

 Tilix worked as an enterprise architect and partnership broker to help Champion Energy™ push forward with its plans.
 In summary, the solution mobilised covers the following:

 * The core Champion Energy™ team provides the “front-office” operations.
-* Tilix provides the “back-office” operations, digital engineering and the CRM platform.
+* Tilix provides the “back-office” operations, digital engineering and the customer relationship management (CRM) platform.
 * USS provides the messaging conduit to the electricity industry coupled with advisory services around regulation and industry codes.
-* Tilix provides TUG software to integrate systems of record across electricity industry operations, customer relationship management and accounting.
+* Tilix provides TUG software to integrate systems of record across electricity industry operations, CRM and accounting.

 ## Benefits

 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Morbi commodo, ipsum sed pharetra gravida, orci magna rhoncus neque, id pulvinar odio lorem non turpis.
 Nullam sit amet enim.
 Suspendisse id velit vitae ligula volutpat condimentum.
 Aliquam erat volutpat.
 Sed quis velit.
 Nulla facilisi.
 Nulla libero.
 Vivamus pharetra posuere sapien.

-USS from Utiliteam and Morrison Data Services fits Champion Energy™ like a hand in a glove.
+USS from Utiliteam and Morrison Data Services is a perfect fit for Champion Energy™.
 Speaking of these partners, Shahrukh Ali said:

-> _It was clear from the start that USS had the right people and processes to support the mobilisation of Champion Energy™ into the SME electricity supply market.
+> _"It was clear from the start that USS had the right people and processes to support the mobilisation of Champion Energy™ into the SME electricity supply market.
 As expected, their depth of industry knowledge and skills were first class.
 More importantly, their ability to flex to Champion's unique requirements and the challenging market conditions around COVID-19 highlights their professionalism."_

 Nam consectetuer.
 Sed aliquam, nunc eget euismod ullamcorper, lectus nunc ullamcorper orci, fermentum bibendum enim nibh eget ipsum.
 Donec porttitor ligula eu dolor.
 Maecenas vitae nulla consequat libero cursus venenatis.
 Nam magna enim, accumsan eu, blandit sed, blandit a, eros.